Banner Banner

 Discussion

 Model explanations suggest that acinar and papillary growth patterns are critical for the detection of EGFR mutations, whereas solid growth patterns and large nuclei are indicative of TP53 mutations.
-These findings highlight the importance of morphological features in mutation detection and the potential of deep learning models to improve mutation prediction accuracy.
+These findings highlight the importance of specific morphological features in mutation detection and the potential of deep learning models to improve mutation prediction accuracy.

 Conclusion